QianZeHao123/Computational-Social-Sciences/Summative/main.typ

   authors: ((name: "Z0195806", email: "bjsn39@durham.ac.uk"),),
   // Insert your abstract after the colon, wrapped in brackets.
   // Example: `abstract: [This is my abstract...]`
-  abstract: "This is the abstract of the document.",
+  abstract: "This research brief uses Qualitative Comparative Analysis (QCA) to explore how factors like social media use and political polarization affect political satisfaction in developed democracies.
+It highlights the importance of voting and the potential drawbacks of excessive social media engagement, offering strategic insights for enhancing democratic health.",
   date: today.display("[month repr:long] [day], [year]"),
 )